platformsh/platformsh-docs/docs/src/development/deploy-button.md

 There are two ways to create such a link, shown below.
 In each case, when a user clicks on the link they will be redirected to create a new Platform.sh project, with the template selection step skipped in favor of the template specified.
-If the user does not have a Platform.sh account yet they will be prompted to create one.
+If the user doesn't have a Platform.sh account yet they will be prompted to create one.

 You may include the link on your own project's website, your company's internal Wiki, or anywhere else a link can go to make launching your code base as straightforward as possible.